Wiladams/lj2audit/README.md

 interface which is fairly faithful to the original 'C' interface.
 Here is a simple example of getting a cursor opened, and moving to the next entry:

+NOTE: Running these commands requires root access, so running with 'sudo' is likely required.

 ```lua
 local ffi = require("ffi")
 local aup = require("auparse_ffi")